2win9s/Wo-Long-Zhu-Ge-/project ba_zhen_tu/C++ source code/README.txt

 The code also has to be compiled with the newest version of gcc or a compiler that implements both C++ threading and openMP with POSIX threads.

-In our code the parallel regions typically use proc_bind(spread), change the cpu affinity in the code if it doesn't suit your needs.
+In our code the openMP parallel regions typically use proc_bind(spread), all openMP for loops use default scheduling and we also use openMP synchronisation hints(only in openMP 5 and above).

+Feel free to mess around with the code before compiling to suit your needs.